The NHSGGC LGBTQ+ Staff Forum is a group of staff who identify as lesbian, gay, bisexual, transgender, queer inclusive (LGBTQ+), and our allies.

 NHSGGC has a commitment to equality, diversity and inclusion and we are continuously working towards building a Better Workplace.
 The One NHS Family campaign raises awareness of our commitment to acknowledging, supporting and celebrating our diverse workforce.

-COVID-19 has highlighted the many health and wider inequalities in our society.
-It has become increasingly clear that COVID 19 has had a disproportionate impact on many who already face disadvantage.
-The One NHS Family campaign takes coordinated action to support those at risk across our organisation.
+COVID-19 highlighted the many health and wider inequalities in our society.
+It became increasingly clear that COVID-19 had a disproportionate impact on many who already face disadvantage.
+The One NHS Family campaign took coordinated action to support those at risk across our organisation.

-We work together to make sure we value and respect colleagues for who they are, and for the unique part they play in our organisation.
-We will embed a ‘zero tolerance’ response to behaviour that contradicts our organisational commitments to equality, diversity and inclusion.
+We continue to work together to make sure we value and respect colleagues for who they are, and for the unique part they play in our organisation.
+We are working to embed a ‘zero tolerance’ response to behaviour that contradicts our organisational commitments to equality, diversity and inclusion.

 Practical support and activity provided by One NHS Family includes promoting and supporting NHSGGC’s Staff Forums / Network, offering peer support, employee training opportunities and pioneering career development programmes.